acdemiralp/mpi/readme.md

 Modern C++20 message passing interface wrapper.

 ### Usage Notes
+- Define `MPI_USE_LATEST` to define the latest additions to the MPI 4.0 specification which may not yet be available to the majority of implementations.
 - Define `MPI_USE_EXCEPTIONS` to check the return values of all viable functions against `MPI_SUCCESS` and throw an exception otherwise.
-- Define `MPI_RELAXED_TRAITS` to prevent the library from checking the types of aggregate elements and triggering static asserts for non-aggregates.
+- Define `MPI_USE_RELAXED_TRAITS` to prevent the library from checking the types of aggregate elements and triggering static asserts for non-aggregates.
 - Compliant types (satisfying `mpi::is_compliant`) are types whose corresponding `mpi::data_type` can be automatically generated:
   - Arithmetic types (satisfying `std::is_arithmetic`), enumerations (satisfying `std::is_enum`), specializations of `std::complex` are compliant types.
   - C-style arrays, `std::array`, `std::pair`, `std::tuple`, and aggregate types (satisfying `std::is_aggregate`) consisting of other compliant types are also compliant types.